Shadowrun Chronicles: Boston Lockdown

 Shadowrun Chronicles: Boston Lockdown (originally marketed as Shadowrun Online) was a turn-based tactical video game developed by Cliffhanger Productions and published by Nordic Games as part of Jordan Weisman's cyberpunk Shadowrun fictional universe.
 With the servers shut down, the game stopped working on November 30, 2018.

 Development and release

 Following the success of the Shadowrun Returns Kickstarter campaign, Cliffhanger Productions initiated a similar campaign to crowdsource $500,000 in July 2012, and pledged to deliver a closed beta version of Shadowrun Online for contributors around May 2013.

 Director's Cut

-Regarding Shadowrun Chronicles: INFECTED Director's Cut, the Director's Cut version combines the two games Shadowrun Chronicles: Boston Lockdown and the INFECTED! campaigns into one game, so other related products were not needed.
+Shadowrun Chronicles: INFECTED!
+Director's Cut combines the two games Shadowrun Chronicles: Boston Lockdown and the INFECTED! campaigns into one game.
 It was released on Steam on December 10, 2015.
-A Missions DLC was released for this INFECTED!
+A Missions DLC was released for INFECTED!
 Director's Cut on February 25, 2016.

 Game server shut-down

 On November 30, 2018, the servers were shut down, citing the license running out and the game making barely enough to keep the servers running.
 Due to the license only allowing online games, the game needs the servers to work, even in a "play alone" mode using NPCs instead of other players in missions.

 Despite different expectations, Microsoft had no interest in renewing the license and "persistent ransomware attacks" had been increasing the cost of running the server.